German Verbs

 Let's tackle the German verbs: 'to have', 'to make', 'to be', and verb conjugation.

-Now that we have covered the basics on German nouns, let's turn our attention to German verbs: the words that describe what action the subject (noun or pronoun) is performing.
+Now that we've covered the basics of German nouns, let’s turn our attention to German verbs—the words that describe the action the subject (noun or pronoun) is performing.
+Take a look at this sentence:

 Die Frau